 Our sheep are raised out on rotational pasture during summer and supplemented with Organic/ Non-sprayed Hay, Alfalfa & Fodder during the Winter along with free choice minerals and daily ACV in their water to ensure optimal health.
 During lactation the ewe's are supplemented with a bit of Non-GMO/Organic alfalfa pellets to aid in milk production and keep body condition as they nurse their lambs.

-We Raise Heritage Breeds out on Pasture at week 5 using similar No Soy No Corn Organic Feed and ACV in their fresh water Daily.
+We Raise Heritage Breeds out on Pasture at week 5 using similar No Soy Organic Feed and ACV in their fresh water Daily.
 Turkeys are a little more sensitive as young poults than their chicken counterparts so they require extra time in the warm brooder environment.
 They have an excellent conformation and high meat yield due to its natural fat layering.

 Backyard Acres will be growing in different environments: greenhouses, field crops and potentially hydroponics all following Organic Certification Principles & Practices